plone/copier-zope-setup/README.md

 touch ~/.config/copier/settings.yml
 ```

-### Example Copier settings file

-Note: for the default to work, the question has to have a default paramter set!
+Note: for the default to work, the question has to have a default parameter set!

 ```yml
 defaults: